AitonGoldman/replay_rules/PINBURGH_RULES.md

 check the score sheet carefully before signing.
 Prompt entry of score sheets is essential to the timely

-progression of the tournament.
-In any scenario where a player has already defeated his or her opponents and still has one ball left to play, that ball should be plunged but not played, as it cannot affect the results.
+progression of the tournament. ~~In any scenario where a player has already defeated his or her opponents and still has one ball left to play, that ball should be plunged but not played, as it cannot affect the results.
 A score must be recorded for the winning player.
-A player refusing to end their game under these circumstances may be given a yellow or red card by tournament officials.
+A player refusing to end their game under these circumstances may be given a yellow or red card by tournament officials.~~ `I'm not sure why this is in here, under a discussion of score sheets.`
 Unsigned score sheets will be processed normally; if there is any dispute that necessitates a ruling, it must be brought to the attention of tournament coordinators immediately.
 Once seedings have been published for the next session, no changes can be made to prior recorded results, except to reverse any